-The Housemistress works with her team of Mateys and the School Nurse to ensure that the highest standards of care for all children are met.
-The Housemistress liaises closely with the Headmaster’s wife who oversees all aspects of domestic life within the School.
+The Head of Boarding works with her team of Mateys and the School Nurse to ensure that the highest standards of care for all children are met.

 For boarders, there is a busy and varied evening and weekend programme.
 We believe it is important to find the right balance between activities and opportunities for personal quiet time, but there is always a focus for Saturday evenings, and a good structure to the day on Sundays.
-In particular, the junior boarders (Years 4 and 5) are always kept well-occupied.
+In particular, the junior boarders (Years 3 to 5) are always kept well-occupied.

 Our boarders share colourful and homely dormitories in the main building.
 They tend to share dormitories with children from their own year group, although sometimes they mix in with adjacent year groups.
 Time upstairs after the school day is relaxed and reflects the time children would usually spend at home.
 Children have the opportunity to do crafts, play games, watch a movie, develop imaginative scenes and play in their dorms, as well as chat with the boarding staff, relax over milk and biscuits and share stories about their day.
 Bedtime follows 15 minutes of quiet reading which helps to promote positive sleep and a restful night.